Team-ELiza-SL/Eliza-Music-SL/README.md

 - `/blocklist` - show the list of all people who's blocked for using your bot

 ## 🔎 Inline Search Support
-- just type the bot username in any chat, example: "`@ElizaRobot Ghost Justin Bieber`", then bot will give you a results of the query you search in inline mode.
+- just type the bot username in any chat, example: "`@MrsElizaRobot Ghost Justin Bieber`", then bot will give you a results of the query you search in inline mode.

 ## VPS Deployment 📡